-He is licensed as a Marriage and Family Therapy in the state of Pennsylvania and been clinically active for eight years across a variety of university, agency, and hospital-based settings including the Department of Pediatric and Adolescent Medicine at the University of California at San Diego, the Family Therapy Center at the University of Oregon, and the Marriage and Family Counseling Service in Rock Island, Illinois.
-He maintains a part-time private practice in the Philadelphia area.
+Dr. Jordal is a licensed Marriage and Family Therapist in the state of Pennsylvania and been clinically active for nine years across a variety of university, agency, and hospital-based settings including the Department of Pediatric and Adolescent Medicine at the University of California at San Diego, the Family Therapy Center at the University of Oregon, and the Marriage and Family Counseling Service in Rock Island, Illinois.
+He maintains a part-time private practice in Center City Philadelphia.

 His research agenda includes the use of mixed methodology and encompasses LGBT and mixed orientation relationships, marital commitment, and behavioral health outcomes.
-Christian is a former Editorial Assistant at the journal, Family Relations, He has coauthored several articles published in peer-reviewed academic journals and presented his work at national conferences including the American Association For Marriage and Family Therapy and the Society of Behavioral Medicine.
+Dr. Jordal is a former Editorial Assistant at the multidisciplinary, family science journal, Family Relations.
+He has coauthored several articles published in peer-reviewed academic journals and presented his work at national conferences including the American Association For Marriage and Family Therapy and the Society of Behavioral Medicine.

-Christian is am Associate member of the AAMFT and the American Family Therapy Academy.
+Dr. Jordal is a Clinical Fellow and Approved Supervisor Candidate in the American Association for Marriage and Family Therapy, and an Early Career Member in the American Family Therapy Academy.
 He joined the CFT Department in the fall of 2012.